 No streamworks are to be undertaken between 01 May and 30 September in any year, without the submission of a ‘Request for winter works’ for approval to Council.

-All requests for winter works must be renewed annually prior to the approval expiring and no works must occur until written approval has been received from Council.
-All winter works will be re-assessed monthly or as required to ensure that adverse effects are not occurring in the receiving environment and approval may be revoked by Council upon written notice to the consent holder.

 During Works

 Should dewatering of streams be required prior to streamworks commencing, a suitably qualified freshwater ecologist must undertake native fish salvage in accordance with the approved NFFRP prior to dewatering.